mcgizzle/Distributed-Argon/README.md

 A distributed implementation of [argon](https://github.com/rubik/argon) built using Cloud Haskell.

 ## About
-Distributed-Argon uses a RESTful API, implementing the 'master/slave' algorithm, for distributing the workload of argon, a library which measures code complexity.
+Distributed-Argon uses cloud haskell, implementing the 'master/slave' algorithm, for distributing the workload of argon, a library which measures code complexity.

 ## Implementation
 A __manager__ node distributes the work to each __worker__ node.
 Each filepath is added to a queue by the __manager__ and distributed to the __workers__.
 The __workers__ evaluate the complexity, return the result and request more work.
 When all the work is complete, the __mananger__ returns the accumulated result.
 This implementation is often referred to as the self-scheduling or master/slave approach.